cyber-hbliu/Crime-Prediction-In-Chicago/index.md

 4. `Predictive Modeling` of Crime Count: This section focuses on predicting the crime rate of the city.
 5. `Evaluation`: In this final stage, the performance of the model will be evaluated and errors will be validated.

+Click [here](./another-page.html). to see packages used in this project

 ---

 # What Exactly Exists
-The raw data used in this project consists of crime records from 2015 to 2019 obtained from the Chicago Data Portal.
+The raw data used in this project consists of crime records from 2015 to 2019 obtained from the [Chicago Data Portal](https://data.cityofchicago.org/).
 With a total of 1303648 records, the dataset provides detailed information on the primary type of crime, the crime's description, its location, and other relevant police information, such as community, time, district, and more.

-The second dataset used in this project is the Chicago neighborhood dataset, which contains the names, numbers, and geographic boundaries of 77 communities.
+The second dataset used in this project is the [Chicago neighborhood](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Neighborhoods/bbvz-uum9) dataset, which contains the names, numbers, and geographic boundaries of 77 communities.
 To make use of this data, it was preprocessed by reading the JSON files from the API and merging them using the `concat` function.
 The formatting was then adjusted for date and time, numeric variables, and categorical variables.
 Additionally, relevant features were added to the dataset using the `merge` function, including community information and socioeconomic information.
 Finally, several indices were calculated, such as the crime count by community, weapon count, month count, week count, arrest index, and domestic index.

 The dataset was grouped by communities and sorted to create a new dataset of crime events for each community.
 An interactive choropleth map was created using the `folium` function, displaying the cumulative crime events over 5 years for each community.
 The map reveals that crime events are generally concentrated in a few communities in the city, particularly on the south side.